Data Science for Construction, Architecture and Engineering

 - Numerous starting points for using data science in other building-related tasks

-Week 1: Introduction to Course and Python Fundamentals – In this introduction, an overview of key Python concepts is covered as well as the motivating factors for building industry professionals to learn to code.
+Section 1: Introduction to Course and Python Fundamentals – In this introduction, an overview of key Python concepts is covered as well as the motivating factors for building industry professionals to learn to code.
 The NZEB at the NUS School of Design and Environment is introduced as an example of a building that uses various data science-related technologies in its design, construction, and operations.

-Week 2: Introduction to the Pandas Data Analytics Library and Design Phase Application Examples – The foundational functions of Pandas are demonstrated in the context of the integrated design process through the processing of data from parametric EnergyPlus models.
+Section 2: Introduction to the Pandas Data Analytics Library and Design Phase Application Example – The foundational functions of Pandas are demonstrated in the context of the integrated design process through the processing of data from parametric EnergyPlus models.
 Further future learning path examples are introduced for the Design Phase including building information modeling (BIM) using Revit or Rhino, spatial analytics, and building performance modeling Python libraries.

-Week 5: Introduction to Machine Learning for the Built Environment – This concluding section gives an overview of the motivations and opportunities for the use of prediction in the built environment.
+Section 5: Introduction to Machine Learning for the Built Environment – This concluding section gives an overview of the motivations and opportunities for the use of prediction in the built environment.
 Prediction, classification, and clustering using the sci-kit learn library is demonstrated on electrical meter and occupant comfort data.
 The course is concluded with suggestions on more in-depth Python, Data Science, and Statistics courses on EDx.

 “The course broadened my understanding of how data science fundamentals could be integrated into my workflow as a building systems engineer.
 Working the in-class examples with real building data solidified the concepts in my mind, and the resources provided at the end of each module inspired me to learn more.” – Holly Brink, Senior Engineer at Arup in San Francisco, California, USA